ldsomeone/IoT-Weather-LFD/README.md

 <br>

 ### Components Used
-In this project the components used were:
+This project used two different sensor imputs and a transducer output:
 - an ESP-32 - This is a microchip that we have used to send information to, and recieve information from, the sensors.
 This has integrated Wi-Fi and connects to our node application to provide real time data.

 - HR-S04 (Ultrasonic Sensor) - Ultrasonic sensors can be used in many situations.
 For us, it is used to calculate the how much water is left in a water tank by finding the distance from the top of the water tank to the level of the water.
 This distance is then converted into a percentage of the maximum capacity.
 The calculations used are for a sample water tank.